The Complete Blood Count (CBC): A Comprehensive Guide

 Interpreting CBC Test Results

 The Complete Blood Count (CBC) results are reported in numerical values and compared to normal reference ranges.
 These ranges vary slightly depending on the laboratory and individual factors such as age, sex, and health status.
-Your doctor will analyze your results in the context of your medical history and symptoms to determine if further testing or treatment is needed.
+Your doctor will analyze your results in the context of your medical history.
+They will assess your symptoms to determine if further testing or treatment is needed.

 What to Do if Your CBC Results Are Abnormal